 Building a NAS for general home use, be it for storing files or managing some home security hardware, doesn’t require range-topping PC parts.
 You can easily get away with an affordable Intel processor and some other cheaper parts that help bring the cost down compared to enclosures.

 It all starts with the case.
 Any PC chassis will do, but you will need to take into account the number of drives that can be installed.
-The more bays available, the more drive you can install and the larger the available capacity will be.
+The more bays available, the more drives you can install and the larger the available capacity will be.

 I’d recommend something like the SilverStone DS380B.
 It has support for up to 12 drives, four being fixed 2.5-inch bays and eight supporting hot-swappable 3.5-inch drives.
 There’s enough internal space for a graphics card though you will need to use the PCI slot for SATA expansion as only a Mini-ITX motherboard will fit here.